 - Do not isolate yourself.
 Surround yourself with supportive, encouraging sober people.
 Family and friends can learn more about mental illness and addiction in support groups.

 Anxiety, depression, ADHD, and PTSD often coexist with substance use and addiction.
 If you or a loved one is battling a mental health condition and addiction, get help today.
-At Serenity Springs Recovery Center, our men’s residential addiction recovery program meets every client’s individual needs.
+At Cypress Lakes Lodge Addiction Recovery Center, our men’s residential addiction recovery program meets every client’s individual needs.
 We combine the latest clinical and medical techniques with our twelve-step immersion for substance abuse (completion) program.
 Our program guides you to freedom through recovery.